-Candidates who are highly motivated in understanding the mechanisms in neuron to glia signaling are encouraged to apply.
+Candidates who are highly motivated in understanding the mechanisms of neuron to glia signaling are encouraged to apply.
 It is expected that the candidate should have a recent PhD (less than 2 years) in Neuroscience or related majors and is able to communicate well with others.
-Strong electrophysiological skills, especially slice recording and (or) astroglia recording expertise is highly encouraged.
-To apply, please send a CV (via e-mail) including all past education and training, a brief description of research interests, list of publications, other scientific activities, and names and e-mail addresses of three references to Dr. Yongjie Yang at: Yongjie.Yang@tufts.edu
+Strong electrophysiological skills, especially slice recording and/or astroglia recording expertise is highly encouraged.
+To apply, please send a CV (via e-mail) including all past education and training, a brief description of research interests, list of publications, other scientific activities, and names and e-mail addresses of three references to Dr. Yongjie Yang at: Yongjie.firstname.lastname@example.org

 Tufts University School of Medicine is an Equal Opportunity Affirmative Action Employer.
 Women and minorities are encouraged to apply.